Pmk2021/p1_navigation/README.md

 project 1 for deep reinforcement learning course on Udacity

 ## Environment
-Each state is represented by an array with a lengt of 37.
+Each state is represented by an array with a length of 37.
 Each array contains the agent's velocity, and the location of objects in view of the agent.

 There are 4 actions:
 move forward